kazuto-nishimori/Open-Source-GIS/lab9/index.md

 )
 evoTweets <- search_tweets("Evo OR Morales", n=10000, retryonratelimit=FALSE, include_rts=FALSE, token=twitter_token, geocode="28.3,-81.6,350km")
 ```
 This command uses the API information we obtained earlier to search for tweets with keywords “Evo” or “Morales” in a 350km radius around central Florida (28.3, -81.6) and populates a table called “evoTweets”.
 No retweets were included.
-Now that we have the tweets, there is a plethora of things we can do with this data.
+Now that I have the tweets, there is a plethora of things I can do with this data.

 ### Temporal analysis <a name="rs-b"></a>
 The twitter data downloaded with rtweet is neatly organized into a usable table.
 The column ‘hours’ contains the time stamp of each tweet.
 Dealing with timestamps is often a headache in coding because there exists a myriad of formats used.
 Thankfully, rtweet’s `ts_plot` function makes it extremely straight forward to create a plot with respect to time: